 Cat.
 I This course introduces students to the modeling and analysis of mechatronic systems.
 Creation of dynamic models and analysis of model response using the bond graph modeling language are emphasized.
 Lecture topics include energy storage and dissipation elements, transducers, transformers, formulation of equations for dynamic systems, time response of linear systems, and system control through open and closed feedback loops.
 Computers are used extensively for system modeling, analysis, and control.
 Hands-on projects will include the reverse engineering and modeling of various physical systems.
 Physical models may sometimes also be built and tested.
 Recommended background: mathematics (MA 2051, MA 2071), fluids (ES 3004), thermodynamics (ES 3001), mechanics (ES 2501, ES 2503).

-Cat.
-II Current state-of-the-art computer based methodologies used in the design and analysis of thermomechanical systems will be presented and illustrated by selected laboratory demonstrations, and used in projects.
+Current state-of-the-art computer based methodologies used in the design and analysis of thermomechanical systems will be presented and illustrated by selected laboratory demonstrations, and used in projects.
 Projects will include thermal, mechanical, electronic, and photonic loads of steady state and dynamic nature and will integrate design, analysis, and testing.
 Students will prepare a technical report and present their results.
 Topics will include, but not be limited to, thermomechanics of fiber optic telecommunication cables, high-energy beam interactions with materials, shape memory alloys, microelectronics, MEMS and mechatronics.
 Recommended background: MA 2051, ES 2001, ES 2502, ES 3003, ME 3901, and an introduction to design.
-This course will be offered in 2014-15 and in alternating years thereafter.

 Cat.
 I This course is an introduction to the fundamental concepts of mechanical vibrations, which are important for design and analysis of mechanical and structural systems subjected to time-varying loads.
 The objective of the course is to expose the students to mathematical modeling and analysis of such systems .
 Topics covered include: formulation of the equations of motion using Newton?s Laws, D?Alembert?s Principle and energy methods; prediction of natural frequency for single-degree-of-freedom systems; modeling stiffness characteristics, damping and other vibrational properties of mechanical systems; basic solution techniques by frequency response analysis and convolution integral methods.
 Examples may include analysis and design for transient passage through resonance; analysis and design of vibration measurement devices; introductory rotordynamics.
 The course is mainly focused on analysis of single-degree-of-freedom systems, however a basic introduction into multidegree- of-freedom systems is also presented.
 Computer-based project may be suggested.
 Recommended background: Ordinary Differential Equations (MA 2501), Statics (ES 2501), Dynamics (ES 2503).